Ben Te Kura

-Benjamin Te Kura is a professional rugby league footballer of Māori descent who plays as a prop for the Brisbane Broncos in the National Rugby League (NRL).
+Benjamin Te Kura (born 10 April 2004) is a professional rugby league footballer of Māori and Dutch descent. who last played as a prop for the Brisbane Broncos in the National Rugby League (NRL).
 He stands at 2.05 m, which makes him the tallest player to have played in the NRL.

 Playing career

 Early career

 Educated at Wavell State High School, Te Kura played junior rugby league with the Redcliffe Dolphins from the age of 6 to 17.
 After signing a development contract with the Brisbane Broncos, he moved across to the Norths Devils, playing in the Mal Meninga Cup.

 He was selected to make his representative debut in 2022, playing for the Queensland U19s squad.
 However, he suffered a concussion after a head clash.

 Te Kura graduated to the Queensland Cup during the 2022 season, making four appearances for the Devils.
 He switched to Souths Logan Magpies in 2023, again making the Queensland U19s representative squad.
 He scored seven tries in 20 appearances for the Magpies in the 2023 Queensland Cup.
 He also played for the NZA Kiwi Representative team in 2023.